The pupils of animals, including us humans, come in a variety of shapes but few seem weirder than the horizontal rectangular pupils of goats.

 We often notice a goat’s strange pupils, but they are not unique.
-Other grass-eating prey animals have similar eyes, you just may not see them as well because their irises are darker.
+Other grass-eating prey animals have similar eyes, you just may not see them as well because their irises may be darker.

 Why Do Predators Have Vertical Pupils?

-Predators, especially ambush predators like cats and snakes, have vertical slit pupils.
-This type of pupil shape helps predators determine the distance between themselves and their prey.
+Predators, especially ambush predators like cats and foxes, have vertical slit pupils.
+They also usually have binocular vision, which means their eyes are toward the center of their head and their field of vision overlaps extensively between both eyes.
+This type of pupil shape and eye placement helps predators determine the distance between themselves and their prey.

 As we see with domestic cats, their pupils can become round and large in the dark to help them see better to hunt in low light.

 Some animals, and us humans, have pupils that are round all the time.

 An animal’s pupil shape is mostly determined by the way that it acquires food.
 Predatory animals tend to have eyes with circular or vertically slit pupils and binocular vision with a great deal of overlapping visual fields between both eyes.
 Prey animals often have eyes with rectangular horizontal pupils and very low visual field overlaps but a better degree of vision to gauge the environment around them for predators.

 The next time you see a goat’s eyes, remember that they’re designed to keep them safe while foraging for food.
 They share this eye type with other prey animals like sheep for the same reason.

 - Next on your reading list: 7 Biggest Goat Myths and Misconceptions